 Let’s look at some of the things you should do to protect your claim.

-- Get the professional help you need.
 Emotional distress isn’t visible but it’s real.
 You need to pay attention to both your mental and physical health if you want to recover from your injuries.
 See a mental health professional and follow their treatment protocol whether it includes talk therapy, medication or both.

-- Document everything relating to your case.
 Even though you are entitled to seek damages for emotional distress, the insurance company may not want to pay.
 Be sure to keep all the documents from your treating physicians and other professionals.
 You should also keep a record of how you feel from day to day and how the injury changed your life.
 This can help to prove that you suffered the effects that you claim you did.

-- Get help from an experienced personal injury lawyer.
 In the same way that you will tell your attorney about your physical injuries, you should reveal your emotional struggles.
 Emotional pain can be just as debilitating as a physical injury.
 Since time is often of the essence, be honest with your lawyer.
 That way, they will be able to come up with a sound strategy to help you.
 The more information they have on your case, the more likely it is that you will get full compensation for emotional distress.